elastic/next-eui-starter/README.md

 ## 🎓 Learning Next.js

 Looking for more guidance?
 Full documentation for Next.js lives [on the website](https://nextjs.org/).
 You probably want to being by following the [Getting Started Guide](https://nextjs.org/learn/basics/getting-started).

+## Other features

+* Bundle analysis - run `yarn analyze` and two windows will open in your browser, showing how big your server and client bundles are, and where that data is coming from.
+You can use this information to work out where you're sending too much data to the client, and speed up your pages.